 I am a dance artist, movement activist and a teacher of the Axis Syllabus based in Berlin, Germany.

-I dedicated my past 10 years (after the graduation in contemporary dance at the Salzburg Experimental Academy of Dance, SEAD, 2008) for intensive studies of the Axis Syllabus and created a strong teaching practice.
-I’ve been performatively active for about 3 years now.
+I dedicated my past 14 years (after the graduation in contemporary dance at the Salzburg Experimental Academy of Dance, SEAD, 2008) for intensive studies of the Axis Syllabus, based on anatomy/biomechanics, and created a strong teaching practice.
+I've been performatively active again for 6 years.
 The decisive factor was the work of Alisa Tretau in her “Sweet Peep Salon,” a body-and sex-positive immersive performance space.
 Both “LABOUR_LAB” and “perspEGGtives” emerged from this performance.